Tigray Defense Forces: Overview

-The Tigray Defense Forces consist of the Special Forces of the Tigray Regional government, ENDF defectors, local militia, members of Tigrayan regional political parties including the TPLF, National Congress of Great Tigray, Salsay Weyane Tigray, Tigray Independence Party and others, as well as numerous youth who fled to the mountains.
+The Tigray Defense Forces consist of former members of the gendarmerie Regional Special Forces in the Tigray Region, ENDF defectors, local militia, members of Tigrayan regional political parties including the TPLF, National Congress of Great Tigray, Salsay Weyane Tigray, Tigray Independence Party and others, as well as numerous youth who fled to the mountains.

 Internally, analysts believe that the relative influence of the TPLF has been weakened to the benefit of newer elements within the TDF.

 Leadership

 Many TDF officers and non-commissioned officers defected from the ENDF in the lead up to and during the Tigray War.
 In a Zoom meeting with Tigray diaspora activists in June 2021, President of the Tigray region, Debretsion Gebremichael, stated that the TDF is led by a central command which coordinates their military actions.

-Lieutenant General Tsadkan Gebretensae, who was the Ethiopian national forces commander in chief until 2001, became the TDF commander in chief and remained in that post until March 2021, when he became a member of the Central Command.
+Lieutenant General Tsadkan Gebretensae, who was the chief of staff of Ethiopian National Defense Forces until 2001, became the TDF commander in chief and remained in that post until March 2021, when he became a member of the Central Command.

 Lieutenant General Tadesse Werede Tesfay is part of the command and Commander-in-Chief of the TDF since March 2021.

 Brigadier General Migbey Haile is Commander of the Army.

 Brigadier General Abraha Tesfay is Commander of Army.